statonlab/tripal_dev_seed/documentation/loading_FASTA.md

 ![](img/fasta/loading_AA_pt1.png)

 In the additional options section, you have the option to extract the feature name with a regexp, link your sequences to an external database using a regexp, and to define relationships.
 Because our polypeptides are derived from our mRNA CDS, we'll set the **relationship type** to _produced by_, and provide a regexp to link the terms.
-If you're following this guide with the _F. excelsior_ miniature dataset, then `(FRA.*?)(?=:)` will work.
-You may need to write your own regexp for your own data.
+If you're following this guide with the _F. excelsior_ miniature dataset, then the proteins and mRNA have the same name, and you won't need a regexp.

 ![](img/fasta/loading_AA_pt3.png)